Even though Congress is in recess, there's still work to be done during lame duck sessions.

 Congress is in recess, and members are in their home states talking with constituents and, for many, campaigning for votes.
 This is your opportunity to advocate for older adults!
 Here are the key issues that Congress must act upon when they return to Washington.

 Congress has been debating another pandemic relief package for five months.
-The House passed the Heroes Act on May 15—a broad $3.4 trillion package that included several provisions supported by NCOA and other aging organizations.
+The House passed the Heroes Act on May 15—a broad $3.4 trillion package that included several provisions NCOA and other aging organizations.

 The Senate was unable to pass a slimmed-down bill on Sept.
 10, which would have cost about $500 billion.
 The proposal included liability protections, small business and education loans, funding for testing, and a more modest increase in unemployment benefits.
 It did not include the reforms called for by NCOA and other aging organizations.